 In order to understand how to solve a two-step equation, it's important that you first understand how to solve a one-step equation (check out the lesson if you need a refresher!).
 When solving an equation, the goal is to get the variable by itself.
 In a one-step equation, you use the inverse operation to do this.

 Addition and subtraction are inverses - they can cancel out what the other one has done.
 Multiplication and division are also inverses - they can cancel each other out as well.
 Let's look at one quick example:

 4 is being subtracted from the variable x.
 How do we get x by itself?
-We need to use the inverse of subtraction and use addition.
+To undo subtraction, we need to use the inverse of subtraction: addition.
 To cancel out the minus 4, we need to add 4 to both sides.
 Remember to always do the same thing to BOTH sides of the equation when solving so that you keep things balanced.

 Teachers,make sure to check out the study guides and activities.